 Additional points to discuss should be, phishing scams, talking with strangers, malware, downloading stuff and posting private information.

-Good example is the best form of education, show your kids how careful you are when you are taking their photos to not show and nudity and how you do not post online your private things.
+A good example is the best form of education, show your kids how careful you are when you are taking their photos to not show and nudity and how you do not post online your private things.
 Show them that you do not save credit card numbers or other important information online.
 Teach them about how to create strong passwords.
-Go over the setting of your Linkdin/Facebook account as an example of the privacy options that exist there.
-Here you can learn how to put parental controls on facebook.
+Go over the setting of your LinkedIn/Facebook account as an example of the privacy options that exist there.
+Here, you can learn how to put parental controls on Facebook.

 Test if privacy settings are set to the most secure level by just searching your kids name on any search engine, if the profile is not set to the most secure level you will be able to show them how anyone can access their private information and friends list.

 Kids often move from social network to social network for example, most young kids now do not have Facebook and use only Instagram and TikTok.
 Make sure you delete old accounts that are no longer in use.